rhayana-b/portfolio/README.md

 # Portfolio
-Some projects I worked with on the last 2 years as FrontEnd Developer at Guidance, Zup and some freelancer jobs.
+Some projects I worked with on the last 3 years as FrontEnd Developer.

+## Impulso Network (2021 - present)

+Working inside a fintech project.
+Our team is directly working with Marketing and Acquisition teams to develop Creditas' website (https://www.creditas.com/).

 ## ZUP Innovation (2021)